New Zealand = Lots of Sheep

 The show ended and we took pictures with the sheep on the stage.
 After the show we went outside to watch his non-barking sheepdog herd sheep.
 Using just his body and eyes, the dog herded the sheep into a pen.

-So, at first, I thought a visit to a sheep show would be boring.
+After my super fun meerkat encounter, I thought a visit to a sheep show would be boring.
 It actually was really fun, and I definitely recommend it.